hashbangcode/drupal-storybook-talk/src/slides.md

 <!--
 - Doing Drupal for about 15 years.
 - Programming in general for about 20 now.
-- That is a picture of a Lily58 mechanical keyboard.
+- This is a picture of a Lily58 mechanical keyboard.
 -->

 ---